Editor's Note: This post was originally published in March 2016 and has been updated for accuracy and comprehensiveness.

 How to Get a GSA Contract

-System for Awards Management (SAM).
-You must be registered in SAM, active in the system, and complete your Annual reps and certs in order to compete for awards.
+You must be registered in the System for Award Management (SAM), be active and compliant in the system, and complete your annual reps and certs in order to compete for awards.

 The GSA Schedule proposal process is electronic, so you must possess and maintain digital signing certificates.
 You can get and maintain active digital certifications via two websites that meet GSA standards:

 - Operational Research Consultants (ORC)

 GSA usesContractor Performance Assessment Reporting System (CPARS) to assess and review past performance as a key factor.
 You need at least three past performance references completed in the open rating system.
 Due to potential time constraints, gathering these before beginning the proposal process is best.

 Offerers who are newly formed entities (less than two years old), and lacking two years of corporate experience, may use company executives and key personnel's professional experience to substitute for two years of corporate experience under the Startup Springboard program.

 The government requires a percentage of awards to be set aside for small businesses that meet key socioeconomic factors.
 Before applying for a GSA schedule, it is highly recommended to certify as a small business in any applicable socioeconomic programs.

 This is a good way to ensure you get a leg up on the competition.
 The advantages are built into the system.
 Take them!

 Key socioeconomic programs include: